Renaissance - Renaissance

 WEBLINKS: Site Link

 For those wondering, the origins of Renaissance can be found in The Yardbirds – one of the seminal bands of the 1960’s.
-Guitarist Keith Relf and drummer Jim McCarty formed Renaissance to explore other styles of music including classical and folk creating one of the finest early progressive rock albums Britannia produced.
+Guitarist Keith Relf and drummer Jim McCarty formed Renaissance to explore other styles of music.
+This included classical and folk creating one of the finest early progressive rock albums Britannia ever produced.

 The Songs

-John Hawken’s harpsichord on ‘Wanderer’ weaves an ornate tapestry of sound blending seamlessly with Jane’s warm vocals, and while the band rock a little harder on the albums final and longest cut ‘Bullet’, this is a band who had no desire living in the then recent rock ‘n roll past.
-Instead they dug deep into the timeless sounds of the ancient classical with an eye on the future experimenting beyond rock norms.
+John Hawken’s harpsichord on ‘Wanderer’ weaves an ornate tapestry of sound blending seamlessly with Jane’s warm vocals.
+The band rock a little harder on the albums final and longest cut ‘Bullet’.
+This is a band who had no desire living in the rock ‘n roll past.

 In Summary

-Unfortunately, after both U.S. and European tours in 1970, the band began falling apart although not without attempting a follow-up album ‘Illusion’ which was left incomplete after Keith Relf and Louis Cennamo left to form Armageddon releasing a classic hard rock album in their wake.
+Unfortunately, after both U.S. and European tours in 1970, the band fell apart.
+They attempted a follow-up album ‘Illusion’.
+However it was left incomplete after Keith Relf and Louis Cennamo left to form Armageddon.
+That lineup released a classic hard rock album soon after..

-Drummer Jim McCarty was left to keep the Renaissance flag flying and completed the ‘Illusion’ album augmented by session players and a new Renaissance line-up.
-It would be another couple years before the most successful version of the band with Annie Haslam would take shape, but for my money this debut album stands alone in the hallowed halls of British progressive rock.
+Jim McCarty kept the Renaissance flag flying, completing the ‘Illusion’ album augmented by session players and a new line-up.
+It would be another couple years before the most successful version of the band with Annie Haslam would take shape.
+But for my money this debut album stands alone in the hallowed halls of British progressive rock.

 What is your rating for the album (music)?